-I will try to give an answer. \begin{itemize} \item[1.]
-Simply speaking, the reason is the same as for the ordinary grammars.
-On intuitive levels, both ordinary grammars and GF(2)-grammars permit a natural way to ``capture'' the events that happen with any two letters in subsets of $a^* b^* c^*$, but not all three letters at the same time.
+\begin{enumerate} \item Simply speaking, the reason is the same as for the ordinary grammars.
+On a intuitive level, both ordinary grammars and GF(2)-grammars permit a natural way to ``capture'' the events that happen with any two letters in subsets of $a^* b^* c^*$, but not all three letters at the same time.
 A rigourous result that corresponds to this intuitive limitation of ordinary grammars was proven by Ginsburg and Spanier~\cite[Theorem 2.1]{bounded-original}.
-Theorem~\ref{Main_ab_oldc} is an analogue for GF(2)-grammars.
+Theorem~\ref{Main_abc} is an analogue for GF(2)-grammars.

-\item[2.]
-This argument only implies that any proof that relies \emph{solely} on commutative images is going to fail.
+\item This argument only implies that any proof that relies \emph{solely} on commutative images is going to fail.
 The real proof is more subtle.
 For example, it will also use the fact that $\set{a^n b^n c^n}{n \geqslant 0}$ is a subset of $a^* b^* c^*$.

-While the proof uses commutative images, it uses them very accurately, always making sure to satisfy the conditions of Lemma~\ref{comm-concat}.
-In particular, I never consider GF(2)-concatenations $K \odot L$, where $K$ is a subset of $b^*$ and $L$ is an arbitrary subset of $a^* b^* c^*$.
+While the proof uses commutative images, it uses them very carefully, always making sure that the letters ``appear in the correct order''.
+In particular, we will never consider GF(2)-concatenations $K \odot L$, where $K$ is a subset of $b^*$ and $L$ is an arbitrary subset of $a^* b^* c^*$, in the proof, because in this case $K \odot L$ is not a subset of $a^* b^* c^*$.

-Avoiding this situation is impossible for language $\set{(abc)^n}{n \geqslant 0}$, because in the word $abcabc$ from this language the letters ``appear in the wrong order''. \end{itemize}
+Avoiding this situation is impossible for language $\set{(abc)^n}{n \geqslant 0}$, because in the string $abcabc$ from this language the letters ``appear in the wrong order''. \end{enumerate}